 Cabo Azul is the only resort I’ve ever loved enough to return for a second visit.
-In fact, it’s one of my top travel destinations for plus-size travelers.
-Today, I’m sharing what to expect from a stay at Hilton Vacation Club Cabo Azul, plus how this resort has changed since it transitioned from a Diamond owned property to a Hilton Vacation Club property.
+In fact, it’s one of my top travel destinations for plus-size travelers like me.
+Today, I’m sharing what to expect from a stay at Hilton Vacation Club Cabo Azul, plus how this resort has changed since it transitioned from a Diamond-owned property to a Hilton Vacation Club property.

 The Basics: Hilton Vacation Club Cabo Azul Los Cabos